The Benefits of a Personal Injury Lawyer

 - You May Get Maximum Compensation – A major advantage of retaining an excellent personal injury lawyer in DC is the ability to enhance the prospects of getting maximum compensation.
 This means that your settlement from an insurance company or court judgment could be much larger than you would receive without a lawyer.
 This holds true even after the lawyer’s fees.

 - No Fee, No Win – Most personal injury law firms work on a contingency fee basis.
 This means you will not have to pay anything upfront.
 If your lawyer wins your claim, his or her fees will be deducted from the final settlement amount.

-- A DC Personal Injury Lawyer Has Resources – Any respected attorney, like a personal injury lawyer DC can rely on, should have access to various resources that could help your case.
+- A DC Personal Injury Lawyer Has Resources – Any respected attorney, like a personal injury lawyer Washington, DC can rely on, should have access to various resources that could help your case.
 These resources may include doctors, medical professionals, expert witnesses, forensic examiners, scene investigators, and more.
 In addition to these critical connections, a lawyer may know people who work in the court system.
 In some instances, this could be of benefit to you.

 Have You Suffered a Personal Injury?
 Contact Frederick J. Brynn, P.C.

 Frederick J. Brynn, P.C., understands the physical, emotional, and financial obstacles you may be facing.
 Guided by 75 years of combined experience and a zealous determination to fight for our clients, we will be there for you when you may need it most.
 For a free consultation with a personal injury lawyer DC trusts at Frederick J. Brynn, P.C., please call our office today.

 Personal Injury Lawsuits After an Assault

 Assault and Battery in DC